dainst/chronontology-backend/docs/dataset-management.md

 If a documents belongs to a dataset or a new one should be created and assigned to a dataset, the user needs **editor** grade permissions for that dataset in order to do so.
+For reading the documents of any dataset, the user needs **reader** level permissions for that dataset.

+A user having the ***editor*** permission level on a dataset can perfom the operations ***read*** and ***modify***, which a user having the ***reader*** permission level can perform the ***read*** operation only.

-For reading documents assigned to a datagroup, the user need **reader** level permissions for that dataset.
-This also applies to search, which is a variation of read.
-When searching for documents, only documents are shown which are either not assigned to any dataset or which are assigned to datasets the user has **read** permissions.
+This also applies to search, which in this context is seen as just a variation of read.
+When searching for documents, only documents are shown which are either not assigned to any dataset or which are assigned to any specific dataset or to which the user has **read** permissions.

+### Special user roles

-Datasets can also get marked for **anonymous access** in which case anyone, even without beeing authenticated, can read or search for documents in the dataset while there is still user based access control for ***edit*** operations. ***edit*** operations can never be performed for
+Datasets can also get marked for **anonymous** access, in which case anyone, even without beeing authenticated, can read or search for documents in the dataset while there is still user based access control for ***edit*** operations. ***edit*** operations can never be performed for
 ***anonymous*** users.

-The user with the user name **admin** has special permissions.
-Once successfully authenticated under the name ***admin*** has the right to do anything, regardless of wether or not beeing explicitely assigned rights to any dataset group.
+The user authenticated under the user name **admin** has permissions to perform any operation on any dataset, regardless of wether or not beeing explicitely assigned rights to any dataset group.

 ## POST /:typeName/